bubuku/show-template-name/readme.txt

 4. We show the template that is used in the administration bar

 == Changelog ==
+= 1.0.1 =
+* Change icons and banners for the WordPress repository

 = 0.4 =
 * Fix some PHP errors.

 = 0.3 =
 * Show in the top admin bar the name of the current template.
 * Fix some PHP errors.